Use Learn to understand and apply the system. Use Standards when you need the governing contract.

 The tutorial is about applying the standards correctly, not replacing them.

-This tutorial shows the shortest useful path for creating a public Artifact Definition.
-The goal is not to reinvent the standards; it is to use them in the right order so the result can be validated, versioned, and rendered consistently.
+This tutorial shows the shortest useful path for creating a synchronized local Artifact Definition set.
+The goal is not to reinvent the standards; it is to use them in the right order so the result can be validated, updated in place, and rendered consistently.

 The workflow